JohnKrijger/JohnKrijger.github.io/README.md

 - Wiring the LEDs and gates of the physical maze to an Arduino
 - Development of several systems, such as the maze Arduino, sommunication between Unity3D and both Arduinos and the movement of the VR player.

-# A_Spook_Alypse
+## A_Spook_Alypse
 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/YThUUhAuPxM"
 frameborder="0"
 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A_Spook_Alypse is a reimagining of Pac-Man we developed for our Introduction Project during my bachelor Computer Science/Game Technology at Utrecht University.
+A_Spook_Alypse is a first-person reimagining of Pac-Man we developed for our Introduction Project during my bachelor Computer Science/Game Technology at Utrecht University.
 The player has to exterminate four Spookiemonsters from an abandoned city by stunning them with collected cookies and trapping them in vacuum bags.

 This project took 10 weeks.
 This game was made in Unity3D with use of C#.

 Trailer by Gijs Nikkels\
-Game in collaboration with Anne van Ede, Rob van Heijst, Steven Jaspersen, Gijs Nikkels, Lukas Pape and Elwin Roebroek
+Game created in collaboration with Anne van Ede, Rob van Heijst, Steven Jaspersen, Gijs Nikkels, Lukas Pape and Elwin Roebroek

 Personal responsibilities:
 - Game Design (shared responsibility)